JonKing93/DASH/doc_source/sphinx/resources/Tutorial/ensemble/outline.rst

     Then, we'll do an coding session to practice two initial commands in the ``ensemble`` class and interact with our state vector ensembles.

 :doc:`Optional: Coding 6 <code6>`
-    We have also provided an optional coding session that explores the ``ensemble`` class in greater depth.
-However, we note that this section is optional, as many commands are detailed later in the tutorial.
+    We have also provided an optional coding section that explores the ``ensemble`` class in greater depth.
+However, we note that this section is not strictly necessary, as many commands are detailed later in the tutorial.

 .. toctree::